Former ‘Bachelorette’ Star Jen Schefft Waterman: Living A Low-Key Life In Ohio With Her Husband & Daughters

 Monday night on ABC, fans of The Bachelorette will get to watch an epic reunion show.
 Twelve of the franchise’s former leads got together recently to film the special and viewers will get updates on what everybody is doing now.
 Unfortunately, two ladies were unable to participate in the reunion filming and fans will surely be curious to know more about what both Jen Schefft Waterman and Meredith Phillips are doing now.

 As The Inquisitr previously shared, host Chris Harrison said that ABC tried to include all 14 former leads, but he noted that it became impossible to find a date that worked for everybody.
 Ultimately, they had to choose a date and apparently everybody but Jen and Meredith were able to participate.
-Neither Jen or Meredith are active on social media, and neither has spoken out about the special.
+Neither Jen nor Meredith is active on social media, and neither has spoken out about the special.

 Viewers will remember Jen from Season 3 of The Bachelor when she received Andrew Firestone’s final rose.
 The two were engaged for a while, but after they split, she went on to be the lead on Season 3 of The Bachelorette.
 Unfortunately, things didn’t work out well for Jen during that season and she left reality television remaining single.

-Schefft returned to the Chicago, Illinois area after doing The Bachelorette.
+Schefft returned to the Chicago, Illinois, area after doing The Bachelorette.
 Then, according to Cleveland Magazine, she ended up going on a blind date that led to an engagement.

 Where Are They Now: Jen (Schefft) Waterman